lukso-network/docs/docs/networks/lukso-cli.md

 4. Create symbolic link in `/usr/local/bin`.

 ## Running
 Enter `lukso config` in your shell to generate config file.
+You may need to use `sudo` on `macos` devices.

 Example:
 ~~~yaml